Please note that this section is currently under review.

 A classroom based Introduction to Online Safety course is also available, the course will help users reflect on children and young people's online world.
 The course is open to all, and can be booked via learning pool here.

-The NWG (national charity working with professionals to share information on child sexual exploitation and trafficking in the UK) has produced two new leaflets.
-One to address the challenges professionals face in relation to online harm when working with young people.
+The NWG (national charity working with professionals to share information on child sexual exploitation and trafficking in the UK) has produced two leaflets.
+One addresses the challenges professionals face in relation to online harm when working with young people.
 It outlines the specific issues and the ways professionals can engage effectively with young people and their families.
 The other is to help parents and carers talk to children about online harm, especially if it has happened to them.
-Both resources are free, but you have to register to access them https://www.nwgnetwork.org/resources/?mc_cid=b36281dab8&mc_eid=cb3145a106
+Both resources are free to access following registeration.

 The UK Safer Internet Centre have a Professionals Online Safety Helpline and you can find further information regarding this here.